 Many dog owners decide when to bath their pooches based on how bad the doggy smell has become.
+But could dog food have something to do with that smell?
 Some dogs seem to escape the dreaded old-dog smell better than others but many dogs lose their sweet puppy aroma very early in life and continue to be “dogged” by a bad aroma the rest of their lives.
 And then they are forever branded as a smelly dog.
 Is this just a matter of changing your grooming routine or is there something missing in the dog food you are buying?

 Chicken Flavored Dog Food (affiliate link)

 I’ve often thought that our own dogs smelt a lot better when we took the time to make food for them ourselves rather than relying on commercial food.
 One dog, in particular, used to develop a doggy odor within days of being bathed.
 He always looked cute, and smelt delightful just after his bath but it wasn’t long before you had to wash your hands after patting him just to get rid of the transmitted smell.